 Want to learn more about DepositNow?
 Enquire today.

-DepositNow loans incur a fixed establishment fee of 3.49% of the amount borrowed.
-An interest charge of 1% per 30 days starts on day 61 and is charged daily on the outstanding balance until repayment.
+DepositNow loans incur a fixed establishment fee from 3.69% of the amount borrowed.
+An interest charge of 1.67% per 30 days starts on day 61 and is charged daily on the outstanding balance until repayment.
 Loan repayment is due on the earlier of settlement of your property or 6 months after the date that we fund you.